atchutchi/troca-currency/README.md

 When viewing conversion history, users will see a list of all past conversions, including the base currency, target currency, original amount, converted amount, and the date and time of conversion.

-When you choose view list of available currency, the user will receive the complete list of available countries with their currency code.
+When you choose view list of popular currencies, the user will receive the complete list of available countries with their currency code.

 ## Features